camilla-eldridge/R-plots/shaded_highlighted_multi/README.md

--Plots highlighted regions on top of data per line for multiple lines (see test_highlighted.txt format)
+-Plots highlighted regions on top of data per line for multiple lines (see test_highlight_multi.txt format)

 -Requires ggplot2